WayneYann/PackingGeneration/README.md

 # PackingGeneration

-Bash script for generation of random packing of spheres based on:
+Bash scripts for generation of random packing of spheres based on:

 OpenFOAM (http://www.openfoam.com)